trellis-systems-labs/sentra/README.md

 - confidence-aware evaluation
 - time-based validation of recovery
 - decision control under uncertainty

+Sentra enforces a simple rule: systems must prove stability before they are trusted.

 This represents a shift from reporting conditions to governing operational trust.